Purchasing Foreign Currency

 The above shows that if the U.S. dollar increases in value (we receive more of their currency per dollar; they receive fewer of our currency per yen), then the price that foreign countries pay for a U.S. product increases.
 If the U.S. dollar decreases in value, then the price a foreign country pays for U.S. products decreases.

 China’s exchange rate policies have come into the news lately because its government has been accused of manipulating its value.
-The Chinese government has kept its currency, the Yuan Renminbi, artificially low in order to make its exports less expensive.
+The Chinese government has kept its currency, the yuan renminbi, artificially low in order to make its exports less expensive.
 As the above example illustrates, if a country’s currency decreases in value, its products become less expensive to foreign countries.
-The United States and other countries have complained to the Chinese government and asked it to allow the Yuan Renminbi to fluctuate according to free market forces.
+The United States and other countries have complained to the Chinese government and asked it to allow the yuan renminbi to fluctuate according to free market forces.

 Exchange Rate Determinants

 Exchange rates in free (flexible) markets fluctuate with changes in supply and demand for the currency.
 The main determinants of demand for and supply of a currency are a country’s economic and political stability, its inflation rate, its real return on investments, and speculators’ expectations of the future value of the currencies.
-For example, if a country experiences a low rate of inflation and economic stability, then foreign countries will be more likely to invest in that country and purchase their products.
+For example, if a country experiences a low rate of inflation and economic stability, then individuals and companies from foreign countries will be more likely to invest in that country and purchase their products.
 This increases the demand for the country’s currency and raises the value of its currency.
 A higher real return on investments also increases demand for a currency, as investors will purchase more of the country’s stocks and bonds (or other investments) due to the higher rate of return.

 An Increase in the Demand for a Currency

 An increase in the demand for a currency will increase its value, and vice versa.
-The graph below illustrates an increase in the demand for dollars relative to the Euro.
+The graph below illustrates an increase in the demand for dollars relative to the euro.
 This leads to an increase in the value of the dollar relative to the Euro.
-The equilibrium value of the dollar increases from .80 Euros per dollar to .90 Euros per dollar.
+The equilibrium value of the dollar increases from .80 Euros per dollar to .90 euros per dollar.

 An Increase in the Supply of a Currency